lnds/lnds-site/content/post/2013-09-08-marte-necesita-mujeres/index.md

 nivel de equipos la innovación se ve fuertemente influenciada cuando se tiene un equipo con una proporción del 50:50 entre hombres y mujeres.

-> \"On a team level it was interesting to note that the key levers and
+> "On a team level it was interesting to note that the key levers and
 > drivers for innovative processes are positively influenced by having a
 > 50:50 proportions of men and women in teams.
 This clearly shows that
 > equal gender representation can help to unlock the innovative
-> potential of teams.\"
+> potential of teams."

 El estudio abarcó diversas industrias, tecnológicas, de manufacturas, educación, consultoría, servicios financieros, telecomunicaciones, etc.